Collider-quality electron bunches from an all-optical plasma photoinjector: Collider-quality bunch generation

 This equation describes a trapezoid starting at $\xi=\xi_t$, where the first term is the maximum value and $E_t/\chi$ in the second term is the slope.
 To ensure that the injected bunch flattens $E_z$ to a desired value of $E_t$, the acceleration stage must be designed so that $R_b$ and $\chi$ produce an approximate equality between Eqs. \eqref{eqn: charge per unit length2} and \eqref{eq: beamload correction}.

-The electron beam-driven acceleration stage demonstrated here is designed to have a loaded field of approximately $10 \;\mathrm{GV/m}$ for the trapezoidal bunch with 220 pC of charge, $\epsilon_x = 171$ nm-rad, and $\epsilon_y = 76$ nm-rad [Fig. \ref{fig:FF vs conv}(e-h)].
+The electron beam-driven acceleration stage demonstrated here is designed to have a loaded field of approximately $10 \;\mathrm{GV/m}$ for the trapezoidal bunch with 220 pC of charge, $\varepsilon_x = 171$ nm rad, and $\varepsilon_y = 76$ nm rad [Fig. \ref{fig:FF vs conv}(e-h)].
 The triangular bunch [Fig. \ref{fig:FF vs conv}(d)] is not considered because (1) it has a much lower charge and (2) its spatial profile does not flatten the accelerating field, which would lead to a higher energy spread.
 Both of these make the triangular bunch unsuitable for collider applications.
 To match the slope and maximum value of the trapezoidal profile, the plasma wave in the second stage must have $E_t/\chi=0.58$ [determined by the slope of $\Lambda$ in Fig. \ref{fig:FF vs conv}(h)], leading to $R_b = 1.4$ as prescribed by Eq. \eqref{eq: beamload correction}.
-Given $R_b$ and an electron beam size $\sigma_z$, the charge of the drive beam $e N_b$ can be found from the matched condition $R_b=2\sigma_r(n_b/n_0)^{1/2}= (2/\pi^3)^{1/4}[N_b e^2/(c^2 m_e \epsilon_0 \sigma_z)]^{1/2}$ \cite{tzoufras2009POP}.
-Using the loaded field of $ 10 \;\mathrm{GV/m}$ and $E_t/\chi=0.58$, the background electron density can be written as $n_0 =10^9\epsilon_0 /(m_e c^2 E_t^2) =3.2 \times10^{16}/\chi^2\;\mathrm{cm^{-3}}$.
+Given $R_b$ and an electron beam size $\sigma_z$, the charge of the drive beam $e N_b$ can be found from the matched condition $R_b=2\sigma_r(n_b/n_0)^{1/2}= (2/\pi^3)^{1/4}[N_b e^2/(c^2 m_e \varepsilon_0 \sigma_z)]^{1/2}$ \cite{tzoufras2009POP}.
+Using the loaded field of $ 10 \;\mathrm{GV/m}$ and $E_t/\chi=0.58$, the background electron density can be written as $n_0 =10^9\varepsilon_0 /(m_e c^2 E_t^2) =3.2 \times10^{16}/\chi^2\;\mathrm{cm^{-3}}$.
 The density is selected to ensure that the length of the accelerating structure exceeds the length of the injected bunch.
 Here, the accelerating structure is set to three times the bunch length, resulting in a background electron density of $n_0 = 5 \times 10^{16} \; \mathrm{cm}^{-3}$.
+The drive beam parameters utilized in this stage are based on the FACET facility\cite{hogan2010plasma,frederico2011facet}.
 These and the remaining parameters for the simulations of the acceleration stage are provided in Table \ref{tab:acc_stage_Parameters}.